Editorial: This post was last updated May 19th, 2022.

 How to Defend Against a DDoS Attack

-These steps defend your site against DDoS attacks:
+The following steps defend your site against DDoS attacks:

 Monitor your website activity.